rust-lang-nursery/rust-cookbook/CONTRIBUTING.md

 Examples are presently organized in three ways:

-- Book sections - the cookbook is a book, and is organized like a book in logical sections, like "basics", "serialization", "concurrency".
+- Book sections - the cookbook is a book, and is organized like a book in logical sections, like "basics", "encoding", "concurrency".
-- Category tags - each example is tagged with one or more category tags, like "math", "file-io".
+- Category tags - each example is tagged with one or more category tags, like "filesystem", "debugging".
 - Crate tags - each example is tagged with one or more crate tags, indicating which crates are represented in the example.
 Those that use no additional crates are simply tagged 'std'.